fsquared-uk/f2-tumblr-widget/README.txt

 1. Widget configuration

 == Changelog ==

+= 0.2.10 =
+* Added a new option to make the whole post clickable, rather than limiting the link to just the displayed title or media.

 = 0.2.9 =
 * Increased the maximum number of posts displayed from 20 to 50, which is